GunnerLab/mcce4_tutorial/docs/tests/ex2.md

 Let's take a look at the two other output files produced:

 1. ```fort.38```
-   - Tble of the occupancy of each side-chain conformer over the course of the titration.
+   - Table of the occupancy of each side-chain conformer over the course of the titration.
 From the titration curve of this lysine in 4lzt, the pKₐ can be determined by identifying the midpoint of the curve where the occupancy is 0.5.
 This is where the lysine is 50% ionized and 50% non ionized.
 Projecting this midpoint onto the pH axis yields the pKₐ value.